(Scroll down to watch video. Header is image only)

 Check out my tutorial, complete with a list of my favorite, easy to remember key commands.

 Full disclosure: I’m an affiliate, y’all!
-But I only recommend products I believe in and actually use on a daily basis myself.
+I only recommend products I believe in and actually use on a daily basis myself.
 Boom!
-So, if you are interested, please use the following links to purchase.
+Please use the following links to purchase.

 PS to add: Proud to say Seventhstring Software’s Andy Robinson listed this tutorial on his website with a nice endorsement after watching it.
 Oh yes, and we are right under Jennifer Batten’s tutorial 🙂